olechka1505/hungrylemur/wp-content/plugins/my-custom-css/readme.txt

 * English
 * Italian
-* (If you translate in your language, please, send me) :)
+* Full translatable!

 == Screenshots ==

+1. New advanced menu, in 3.0!!!
-1. My Custom CSS Panel + With All feature and DarkTheme
+2. My Custom CSS Panel with All feature and DarkTheme
-2. My Custom CSS Panel + With error and LightTheme
+3. My Custom CSS Panel with LightTheme
-3. Preview in browser sourcecode
+4. Preview in browser sourcecode
-4. Backup List (New Feature)!
+5. Backup List (New Feature)!
-5. Confirm when delete backup!
+6. Confirm when delete backup!

 == Installation ==